 Edmundo lounge can be found right in the centre of Bury St Edmunds, tucked away on the cobbled streets amongst the shops.
 The burgers – all served in a brioche bun with house fires and slaw – range from the simple ‘Lounge Burger’ to the outrageous ‘Hero Burger’, a combination of beef, buttermilk fried chicken, bacon and slow-cooked pulled pork all in one delicious burger.
-Make sure to visit on a Monday after 5pm where any burger comes with free glass wine or dessert off the menu.
+Make sure to visit on a Monday after 5pm where any burger comes with a free glass wine or dessert off the menu.

 5. Giraffe, Unit R3 – Parkway

 The burgers on the menu are all served with a brioche bun and fries, or for those trying to be healthy they can be had bun-less with a rainbow side salad.
-There is choice of five burgers, with the ‘Classic’, ‘Bacon’, ‘Chicken & Bacon’, ‘Halloumi & Falafel’, or our personal favourite: the ‘BBQ Brisket’.
+There is a choice of five burgers, including the ‘Classic’, ‘Bacon’, ‘Chicken & Bacon’, ‘Halloumi & Falafel’, or our personal favourite: the ‘BBQ Brisket’.

 6. The Spread Eagle, Out Way